Four days at sea on the Navimag ferry through Chile’s stunning Southern Patagonian Fjords anyone?

 Puerto Edén is also reputed to receive the highest rainfall frequency in the world, with only Bahía Félix (further south), receiving the most rainfall in 1916 (Guinness World Records) and only eighteen days without rain in that year.

-The ferry slid silently away, leaving Puerto Edén, without even a glimpse of a local in the village…apart from a few workers collecting supplies at this early hour.
+The ferry slid silently away, leaving Puerto Edén, without even a glimpse of a local in the village…apart from a few workers collecting supplies from our ferry at this early hour.

 Onwards and upwards